risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

     SET STREAMING_RATE_LIMIT { TO | = } { default | rate_limit_number };
 ```

 You can use this statement to modify the rate limit of a source.
-For the specific value of `STREAMING_RATE_LIMI`, refer to the [explanation provided in our documentation on runtime parameter sources](/manage/view-configure-runtime-parameters.md#how-to-view-runtime-parameters).
+For the specific value of `STREAMING_RATE_LIMIT`, refer to the [explanation provided in our documentation on runtime parameter sources](/manage/view-configure-runtime-parameters.md#how-to-view-runtime-parameters).

 ```sql title="Example"
 -- Alter the rate limit of a source to default